Suraj520/CognitiveAnnotationTool/README.md

 # Cognitive Annotation Tool

 A Tool aimed to help Researchers get rid of annotating images manually for Object Detection Tasks.
-The Tool currently creates annotation of images as .xml files compatible with dlib- C++ machine learning library (https://github.com/davisking/dlib).
-The Images and its corresponding annotation files are saved in the folder named as the Username asked during the initialisation of the software.
+The Tool currently creates annotation of images as .xml files compatible with dlib- C++ machine learning library (https://github.com/davisking/dlib) and csv annotation files needed to train FasterRCNN or Retinanet Models for custom object detection(https://github.com/fizyr/keras-retinanet).

+The Images and its corresponding annotation XML files are saved in the folder named as the Username asked during the initialisation of the software.
+If you want to train faster RCNN/retinanet model for custom object detection.
+Then use the jupyter notebook to convert the xml file  generated in the first step to faster rcnn/retinanet compatible csv format(CSVAnnotationGenerator.ipynb)

-The software is capable of annotating huge number of images needed to create high quality custom machine learning and Deep learning based object detectors.This tool acts as a Automatic version of Imglab(an annotation tool supported by dlib).
+The software is capable of annotating huge number of images needed to create high quality custom machine learning and Deep learning based object detectors.
+This tool also acts as a Automatic version of Imglab(an annotation tool supported by dlib).

 ## Getting Started